 start developing ideal blog visitor persona from today

 It took me nearly 18 months from the start of my blogging to understand the importance of this concept.

 I procrastinated for over an year on this matter and never formally documented a profile.
 I want you to learn from my mistake.
 Appreciate how important is the “persona building” and start working on it from today.

 If you are new to blogging, the image of your reader in your mind will be unclear and vague in early days.

 This is normal.

 Start writing it down and keep refining it on a regular basis.
-Keep adding more detail to it based on your best guess, judgement and opinion.
+Keep adding more details to it based on your best guess, judgement and opinion.
 Trust your gut feel.
 Listen to your heart.
 There is no right or wrong here.

 Write creatively and build an imaginary “reader profile” on paper for your blog.

 You may have only one profile if you write in a narrow niche.
 You may have two, three or more.
 Only you can decide how many audience profiles you need to cover your blog traffic.

 Further Reading – Kevan Lee from Buffer Blog has written a detailed beginner’s guide on this subject.